sucharush/ODE-solvers/README.md

     - Describes a polynomial of the form $f(t, y) = a_0 + a_1 y + a_2 y^2 + \dots + a_n y^n$.
     - Requires a list of coefficients `[a_0, a_1, ..., a_n]`.

 These RHS functions can be selected and configured in the configuration file (`config/config.json`), providing flexibility for different types of ODEs.
-You can also implement custom RHS functions by modifying the `ExampleRHS` classes.
+You can also implement custom RHS functions by modifying the `UserDefineRHS` classes.

 ## Structure
 The main structure of the project is as follows: